Shaurya-Sethi/read-rs/README.md

 # read-rs

-A simple Rust command-line tool to read and display the contents of a text file.
+A simple Rust command-line tool to read and display the contents of a text file like `cat`.
 Supports **UTF-8 text files only**.

 ## Usage